rahmancdp/VAD-VAR-Workshop/content/Maximo/EAMMASUpgrade/SNO-Installation.md

 Close the dialog.
 We’ll come back to this screen later, but now we want to upload the ISO into the TechZone vCenter.

-## Create a Virtual Machine in vShpare
+## Create a Virtual Machine in vSphere

 1. In the Firefox window, notice that there is a predefined button to access the vCenter.